launchdarkly/hello-python/README.md

     export LAUNCHDARKLY_FLAG_KEY="my-boolean-flag"
     ```

+1. Ensure you have [Poetry](https://python-poetry.org/) installed.
-1. Install the required dependencies with `pip install -r requirements.txt`.
+1. Install the required dependencies with `poetry install`.
-1. On the command line, run `python main.py`
+1. On the command line, run `poetry run python main.py`

 You should receive the message "The <flagKey> feature flag evaluates to <flagValue>.".
 The application will run continuously and react to the flag changes in LaunchDarkly.